hu-qi/hu-qi/README.md

   - 👋 Hi, I’m @hu-qi
   - 👀 I’m looking for a job
-  - 🌱 I’m currently learning HarmonyOS and Ascend
+  - 🌱 I’m currently learning HarmonyOS、Ascend and Astro
   - 💞️ I’m looking to collaborate on Front-End, AIoT
   - 📫 How to reach me: huqi1024@gmail.com
 </a>